 - Fragrances and preservatives, which commonly cause of contact allergies

 - Washing hands regularly with soap and water immediately before or after using an alcohol-based hand rub, which is unnecessary

-- Donning gloves while hands are still wet from either handwashing or applying alcohol-based hand rub, which increases the risk of skin irritation
+- Putting on gloves while hands are still wet from either handwashing or applying alcohol-based hand rub, which increases the risk of skin irritation

 - Using hot water for handwashing